On the Quasitrace Problem and a Characterization of W*-algebras: Pedersen-Type Characterizations

 The following theorem was originally due to Pedersen, \cite{Pedersen}.
 Because this result does not appear to be well-known, we include the proof as it is presented in \cite{PMonograph}, with some clarifying details added.

-\begin{thm}[Pedersen's Theorem] If $\mathcal{A} \subseteq B(H)$ is a unital \Cstar-algebra such that every MASA is a von Neumann algebra on $H$, then \A is also a von Neumann algebra on $H$. \end{thm}
+\begin{thm}[Pedersen's Theorem] If $\mathcal{A} \subseteq \mathcal{B}(H)$ is a unital C*-algebra such that every MASA is a von Neumann algebra on $H$, then $\A$ is also a von Neumann algebra on $H$. \end{thm}

-It is clear that any MASA of a von Neumann algebra is also a von Neumann algebra.
-In this way, it is legitimate (albeit somewhat circular) to characterize von Neumann algebras on $H$ as those \Cstar-subalgebras of $B(H)$ whose MASAs are von Neumann algebras on $H$.
+It is clear that any MASA of a von Neumann algebra on $H$ is also a von Neumann algebra on $H$.
+In this way, it is legitimate (albeit somewhat circular) to characterize von Neumann algebras on $H$ as those C*-subalgebras of $\mathcal{B}(H)$ whose MASAs are von Neumann algebras on $H$.

-We will need to introduce one more definition in order to state a result, which we use in the proof of Theorem \ref{PTheorem}.